wilsonte-umich/mdi-suite-template/README.md

 - _config.yml
 - overview.md
 - LICENSE (adjust the license type, year, and licensee as needed)
+- aws-mdi.md (specify the resources needed for a public server, if relevant)
-- README.md (to delete these developer instructions, if desired)
+- README.md (delete these developer instructions, if desired)

 ### Activate your documentation web page on github.io